ETIMC/Report/typst/sections/Sprint 3.typ

   caption: [*Left*: "Fit to Page" scaling problems. *Middle*: Wrong footprint scaling. *Right*: Ink Problems.], ) <fig:PCBMistakes>

-Later, the production facility reverted to the previous printer configuration, allowing for a successfully fabricated PCB.
-During the soldering phase, several technical challenges were encountered.
-These included difficulties related to manual hole drilling, which affected the alignment and stability of mounted components.
-Additionally, this phase involved working with VIAs for the first time, which proved particularly challenging due to poor solder adhesion, leading to fragile connections.
-Further inspection of the assembled PCB revealed several design errors as well.
-These required "hacks" to establish the necessary connections and restore full functionality.

 == Chassis Design

 === CAD design

+v21-v51
+- Standoff til PCB
+  1. cylinder med hul til skrue i midten (v24)
+  2. indsat "PCB" (v49)
+  3. offsetters (v51)

+- NFC holder (NFC læseren + sted til kort, led+ldr)
+  1. tilføjet (v49)
+  - Side panel nfc
+    1. stor åbning på 5mm (v30)
+- Låg
+  1. Huller til alt, match med PCB (v24)
+- Skruer

+- Sidepal bagside
+  1. hul til ledning (v30)
+  2. hul til tænd/sluk knap (v49)

 === 3D printing

 == Testing on the Target Group
 The test took place at the University of Southern Denmark, where the prototype was evaluated by three participants.
 Each test took approximately 8 minutes.

 During this test, the first iterations of the product's outer shell was completed, inside a non-functional PCB was installed as seen in @fig:sprint3setup.
 Additionally, a display with a Pico 2 mounted directly on it was connected to a laptop, allowing the display to be updated manually.
 This made it possible to conduct a Mechanical Turk/Wizard of Os test #text(red)[cite], where testers were able to simulate the experience of selecting an instrument by inserting an NFC card into the prototype.
 Furthermore, during this test A/B, Think Aloud, and unstructured interview methodologies were used.

 #figure(
   image("../images/box-v1.jpeg", height: 25%, width: 40%),